NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/README.md

 For more information, refer to [`convert` example 02](../../examples/cli/convert/02_deterministic_engine_builds_in_tensorrt/).

-### Defining A Custom TensorRT Network
+### Defining A Custom TensorRT Network Or Builder Configuration

 Many of the command-line tools involve creating TensorRT networks.
 Most of the time, networks are created by parsing a model from a framework (generally in ONNX format).
 However, it is also possible to define the TensorRT network manually using a Python script.

-This is useful if you want to modify the network in some way using the TensorRT Python API; for example, setting layer precisions, or per-layer device preferences.
+This is useful if you want to modify the network in some way using the TensorRT Python API; For example, setting layer precisions, or per-layer device preferences.

-For more information, refer to [`run` example 04](../../examples/cli/run/04_defining_a_tensorrt_network_or_config_manually).

-### Defining A Custom TensorRT Builder Configuration

-Similar to defining custom TensorRT networks, it is possible to provide custom TensorRT builder configurations on the command-line using a Python script.
+Similarly, it is also possible to provide a custom builder configuration.

-This is useful when Polygraphy does not support certain TensorRT builder configuration options.
+This is useful in cases where Polygraphy may not yet support certain TensorRT builder configuration options.

 For more information, refer to [`run` example 04](../../examples/cli/run/04_defining_a_tensorrt_network_or_config_manually).